mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 To access the interactive docs, start the API server and navigate to [http://localhost:8000/docs](http://localhost:8000/docs) in your web browser.

 You will see a complete, interactive list of all available API endpoints, which you can expand to see detailed information about parameters, request bodies, and response schemas.
 You can even click "Try it out" to send live requests to your running agents.

+In TypeScript, interactive API documentation support is coming soon.

 ## API Endpoints